Eurovision Song Contest 2004: Marcel Bezençon Awards

+The winners each received a hand-blown glass trophy designed by Karin Hammar and created at the Stockholm Glass Studio, which were handed out backstage prior to the contest proper.

 Official album

 Eurovision Song Contest: Istanbul 2004 was the official compilation album of the 2004 contest, put together by the European Broadcasting Union and released by EMI Records and CMC International on 26 April 2004.
 The album featured all 36 songs that entered in the 2004 contest, including the semi-finalists that failed to qualify into the grand final.